dao-duc-tung/fastai-practice/notes/notes.md

   - Turn image into what looks like Monet painting

 ## Statements
-- The number of epochs is a parameter that you have to tune manually, along with the Learning Rate.
+- [**Number of epochs**] The number of epochs is a parameter that you have to tune manually, along with the Learning Rate.
 But while the choice of LR can be tricky and requires some experience (to correctly read the lr_find graph), there is less room for mistakes in the choice of the number of epochs.
-- Indeed, it is difficult to make your model overfit due to a too high number of epochs (see Lesson 2 where Jeremy had to remove all regularization and data augmentation to get close to something looking like overfitting), so the worst that can happen by choosing a too high number of epochs is that you may loose your time (and money if you use cloud services), but it won’t hurt your models so much.
+Indeed, it is difficult to make your model overfit due to a too high number of epochs (see Lesson 2 where Jeremy had to remove all regularization and data augmentation to get close to something looking like overfitting), so the worst that can happen by choosing a too high number of epochs is that you may loose your time (and money if you use cloud services), but it won’t hurt your models so much.
-- Again, fastai also supports Early Stopping, so maybe choose a high number of epochs (say 100) for your different models and make them stop if the loss isn’t improving for a while, just in case
+Again, fastai also supports Early Stopping, so maybe choose a high number of epochs (say 100) for your different models and make them stop if the loss isn’t improving for a while, just in case
-- As a rule of thumb is the best model the one with the lowest error_rate or the lowest valid_loss?
+- [**Error rate**] As a rule of thumb is the best model the one with the lowest error_rate or the lowest valid_loss?
 Answered by Jeremy: Lowest error_rate
-- The only thing that tells you that you’re overfitting is that the error rate improves for a while and then starts getting worse again.
+- [**Overfitting**] The only thing that tells you that you’re overfitting is that the error rate improves for a while and then starts getting worse again.
 You will see a lot of people, even people that claim to understand machine learning, tell you that if your training loss is lower than your validation loss, then you are overfitting.
 That is absolutely not true!